MileHacker Logo

 Nauru does not have formal food halls.
 The central market, if open, focuses on very limited fresh produce.

-It is not a place for prepared meals.
+It isn't a place for prepared meals.
 Diverse culinary choices are not present.

 Self-Catering Advice:

-Consider doing it yourself-catering as the main option for specific dietary needs.
+Consider self-catering as the main option for specific dietary needs.

 Accessibility of basic ingredients for self-catering can vary, mainly using imported goods from the supermarket.